 Mass Spectrometry Core Facility

-An expert research and service facility for the analysis of clinical and biological samples by mass spectrometry
+We are an expert bioanalytical research facility for the analysis of clinical and biological samples by mass spectrometry

-The Mass Spectrometry Core is located in the East Block of the Centre for Cardiovascular Science in the Queen's Medical Research Institute (QMRI) at the University of Edinburgh’s Little France Campus.
+The Mass Spectrometry Core is located in the East Block of the Centre for Cardiovascular Science in the Queen's Medical Research Institute (QMRI) at the University of Edinburgh’s BioQuarter Campus.

-The facility was set up to encourage research and provide a service to the local and international clinical community.
-It is overseen by the Edinburgh Clinical Research Facility’s (Edinburgh CRF) operational management committee.
+The facility was set up to encourage bioanalytical development for clinical and preclinical research working with the local and international clinical community.
+We are overseen by the Edinburgh Clinical Research Facility’s (Edinburgh CRF) operational management committee.

-We are an active part of both The Edinburgh Assocation of Mass Spectrometrists (TEAMS) and the Scottish Metabolomics Network and can provide expert advice and put you in touch with researchers in other departments as necessary.
+We are an active part of both The Edinburgh Association of Mass Spectrometrists (TEAMS) and the Scottish Metabolomics Network and can provide expert advice and signpost to other mass spectrometry facilities and researchers in other departments and higher education institutions too.

 - Edinburgh Clinical Research Facility